Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-map-method.md

 Today yet another great array method, following [`reduce()`](https://daily-dev-tips.com/posts/javascript-reduce-method/) and [`filter()`](https://daily-dev-tips.com/posts/javascript-filter-method/), there is `map()`.

 What does map especially do well?
 It returns an array of specific values.
-Let's say you want a list of prices for all your products?
+Let's say you want a list of prices for all your products.

 Or a combined full name based on two fields?